misiektoja/instagram_monitor/docs/usage.md

 <a id="4-advanced-configuration"></a>
 ### 4. Advanced Configuration

 By default, all webhook notification types (status, followers, errors) are **disabled**.
-You must explicitly enable what you want the tool to send:
+You must explicitly enable what you want the tool to send.
+Enabling an event flag also enables the webhook master switch:

 - Use `--webhook-status` to toggle status notifications (new posts, reels, stories, bio, visibility, profile pic)
 - Use `--webhook-followers` to toggle follower/following change notifications